Date of Award

 The dual role of student and young caregiver is ubiquitous; however, minority youth in Title I schools are both statistically significantly (p

 Siskowski, Constance T., "Middle School Student Responses to Family Health Questions: The Effects of Family Caregiving on the Education of Middle School Students with Family Health Issues" (2004).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 191.